rdvnnl/kotlin-web-site/docs/topics/properties.md

 ## Custom getters and setters

 By default, Kotlin generates getters and setters behind the scenes.
-You can define your own custom accessors for a property when you need extra logic such as validation, formatting, or calculations based on other properties.
+You can define your own custom accessors when you need extra logic, such as validation, formatting, or calculations based on other properties.

-If you define a custom getter, Kotlin calls it every time the property is accessed.
-For example:
+A custom getter runs every time the property is accessed:

 ```kotlin
 //sampleStart